On the topological contents of eta invariants: Examples

-Let us comment on the fact that Adams' $e$-invariant appears on the right-hand sides of (\ref{eq991}) and (\ref{eq992}).
-Note that $K(\C)$ is a ring spectrum with unit $\epsilon_{K(\C)}:S\to K(\C)$.
-The unit induces a homomorphism $\pi_{*}^{S}\to \pi_{*}(K(\C))$.
-Since the image $\im(J)$ of the $J$-homomorphism (\ref{eq30001}) is a well-known summand of $\pi_{*}^{S}$ it was an interesting question to determine its image under the unit $\epsilon_{K(\C)}$.
+\begin{rem}{\rm Let us comment on the fact that Adams' $e$-invariant appears on the right-hand sides of (\ref{eq991}) and (\ref{eq992}).
+Note that $K(\R)$ is a ring spectrum with unit $\epsilon_{K(\R)}:S\to K(\R)$.
+The unit induces a homomorphism $\pi_{*}(S)\to K_{n}(\R)$.
+Since the image $\im(J)$ of the $J$-homomorphism (\ref{eq30001}) is a well-known summand of $\pi_{*}(S)$ it was an interesting question to determine its image under the unit $\epsilon_{K(\R)}$.
 Let us consider the case

+for $m\in \nat$.
 In \cite{MR0482758} it has been shown that this piece goes injectively to algebraic $K$-theory.
-This was deduced from the following two facts: \begin{enumerate} \item $\im(J)_{4m-1}$ is detected by (the real version of) Adams' $e$-invariant $e:\pi_{4m-1}^{S}\to \Q/\Z$. \item The $e$-invariant has a factorization over the analog
+This was deduced from the following two facts: \begin{enumerate} \item $\im(J)_{4m-1}$ is detected by (the real version of) Adams' $e$-invariant $e:\pi_{4m-1}(S)\to \Q/\Z$. \item The $e$-invariant has a factorisation over the analog

-of the homomorphism (\ref{eq9001}). \end{enumerate} The complex case of this factorization is easily seen from Theorem \ref{them1000v}.
-In fact the elements in $\im(J)_{4m-1}$ can be represented by cycles of the form $u_{*}([S_{fr}^{4m-1},g])$, where $fr$ is a normal framing obtained from the standard framing by twisting with an element of $\pi_{4m-1}(O)$.
-For $\bV$ we take the trivial bundle of dimension $1$.
-Then we get from Theorem \ref{them1000v}
+of the homomorphism (\ref{eq9001}). \end{enumerate} The complex case of this factorisation is easily seen from Theorem \ref{them1000v}.
+In fact the elements in $\im(J)_{4m-1}$ can be represented by cycles of the form $u_{*}[S^{4m-1},(f,g)]$, where $f$ carries a normal framing obtained from the standard framing by twisting with an element of $\pi_{4m-1}(O)$, and $g$ is obtained from the classifying map of the trivial one-dimensional bundle $\bV$.
+Then we get from Theorem \ref{them1000v}, \eqref{eq991},